riolet/WAFer/README.md

 nope.c is a C language-based ultra-light software platform for scalable server-side and networking applications.
 Think node.js for C programmers.

-Just put your code inside the function server_main() in server.c and you are good to go.
+Just put your code inside the function void server(int client, const char * queryString, const char * method) in server.c and you are good to go.

 Default port is 32000.
 Set environment variable 'PORT' to change it.